Teradata/product-help/UseCases/SalesOffload/README.md

 AND sales_month = '9';
 ```

-This is great for use cases where we know the date at least to the month.
-Suppose we need to see what a customer bought many years ago.
-Or maybe we want to report on historical store sales.
-The business analyst can easily query this with no IT intervention, no going to backups or other hard to reach data silos!
+This is great for use cases where you know the date at least to the month.
+Suppose you need to see what a customer bought many years ago.
+Or maybe you want to report on historical store sales.
+The business analyst can easily query this with no IT intervention and no going to backups or other hard to reach data silos!

-Let's take a look at what store 6 did for sales back in August 2012:
+Look at what store 6 did for sales back in August 2012:

 ```sql